slazav/pico_osc/pico_rec/Readme.md

    npost -- number of posttrigger samples dt    -- time step, seconds file  -- output file
-   Answer: Ready when trigger can be run, Done when file is saved.
+   Answer: OK when trigger can be run.
+To wait until the signal is recorded and written to a file use wait command after the block command.

+wait -- wait until the oscilloscope is ready
 `